lunDreame/ha-addons/easyroll_blind/DOCS.md

 2. Have some patience and wait a couple of minutes.
 3. Check the add-on log output to see the result.

+MQTT Integration Component Settings:

+1. The Integrated Components page should have MQTT and be "Enabled newly added components" when you click [⋮].
+2. The "Smart Blinds" instrument is created in the MQTT integration component and all entities are registered.
+(./images/entity_list.png)

 ## Configuration

 Add-on configuration: